 There are a lot of other cool things about quadratic functions and graphs.
 Locate the vertex on the completed table of values.
 Do you notice any patterns?
 Look specifically at the f(x) values.

 Notice how the f(x) values start to repeat after the vertex?
 Quadratic functions are symmetrical.
-If you drawn an imaginary line through the vertex, this is called the axis of symmetry.
+If you draw an imaginary line through the vertex, this is called the axis of symmetry.

 Now check out the points on each side of the axis of symmetry.
 Pretty cool, huh?